lladopedro/lladopedro.github.io/literature.md

 permalink: /literature/
 ---

-List and summary of highly cited and/or relevant psychoacoustics bibliography
+List of highly cited and/or relevant psychoacoustics literature that may be useful to learn the fundamentals.
+This list will be hopefully increasing while I find some topics to write about and some time to do it.
+If you think that I should include something else here, reach me on social media (see below) or e-mail (lladopedro@gmail.com).

 # Spatial Hearing
 #### Blauert, 1997 (Book) - Spatial hearing: the psychophysics of human sound localization